-Responsibilities of the Engagement Partner
+Responsibilities of the Lead Assurance Practitioner

-- 32.33.
-The engagement partner shall take responsibility for the overall quality on the engagement.
+- 33. The lead assurance practitioner shall take responsibility for the overall quality on the engagement.
 This includes responsibility for: - (a) Appropriate procedures being performed regarding the acceptance and continuance of client relationships and engagements; - (b) The engagement being planned and performed (including appropriate direction and supervision) to comply with professional standards and applicable legal and regulatory requirements; - (c) Reviews being performed in accordance with the firm's review policies and procedures, and reviewing the engagement documentation on or before the date of the assurance report; (Ref: Para.
-A74) - (d) Appropriate engagement documentation being maintained to provide evidence of achievement of the assurance practitioner's objectives, and that the engagement was performed in accordance with relevant ISAEASAEs and relevant legal and regulatory requirements; and - (e) Appropriate consultation being undertaken by the engagement team on difficult or contentious matters. - 33.34.
-Throughout the engagement, the engagement partner shall remain alert, through observation and making inquiries as necessary, for evidence of non-compliance with relevant ethical requirements by members of the engagement team.
-If matters come to the engagement partner's attention through the firm's system of quality control or otherwise that indicate that members of the engagement team have not complied with relevant ethical requirements, the engagement partner, in consultation with others in the firm, shall determine the appropriate action.

-34.35.
-The engagement partner shall consider the results of the firm's monitoring process as evidenced in the latest information circulated by the firm and, if applicable, other network firms and whether deficiencies noted in that information may affect the assurance engagement.
+A74) - (d) Appropriate engagement documentation being maintained to provide evidence of achievement of the assurance practitioner's objectives, and that the engagement was performed in accordance with relevant ASAEs and relevant legal and regulatory requirements; and - (e) Appropriate consultation being undertaken by the engagement team on difficult or contentious matters. - 34.
+Throughout the engagement, the lead assurance practitioner shall remain alert, through observation and making enquiries as necessary, for evidence of non-compliance with relevant ethical requirements by members of the engagement team.
+If matters come to the lead assurance practitioner's attention through the firm's system of quality control or otherwise that indicate that members of the engagement team have not complied with relevant ethical requirements, the lead assurance practitioner, in consultation with others in the firm, shall determine the appropriate action. - 35.
+The lead assurance practitioner shall consider the results of the firm's monitoring process as evidenced in the latest information circulated by the firm and, if applicable, other network firms and whether deficiencies noted in that information may affect the assurance engagement.